datastaxdevs/workshop-intro-to-cassandra/README.md

 > _Note_: in the following, we are using "timeuuids" crafted by hand to make things easier to visualize.
 In a real application, you would generate them at application
 > level or, in some cases, using the `NOW()` primitive offered by CQL.
 In the values below, you can just look at the first octet of hex digits.

-> _Note_ that we have three users in this example: "111...", "555..." and "999...", which are having a pleasant conversation.
+> _Note_ that we have three users in this example: "111...", "555..." and "999...", which are having some pleasant conversations.
 In a real application, you would probably
 > generate user IDs at the application level or with the `UUID()` primitive offered by CQL.
 > See the [documentation](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_reference/timeuuid_functions_r.html) for more details on time/uuid-related CQL functions.